 ABSTRACT

-Volume estimation is a very vital part of every forest or plantation because it gives the quantity of timber or wood available at a given period and also predicts future or expected growth of the forest.
-Unfortunately, local volume table are not readily available for some economic tree species in Nigeria.
-Hence, it is of paramount importance that local volume table be developed for economic tree species such as Pinus caribbaea in area J4, Omo Forest reserve, Ogun state, Nigeria.
+Volume estimation is a crucial part of every forest or plantation because it provides the quantity of timber or wood available at a given period and predicts future or expected growth of the forest.
+Unfortunately, local volume table are not readily available for some – economically important tree species in Nigeria.
+Hence, it is of paramount importance that local volume tables for economic tree species such as Pinus caribbaea in Area J4, Omo Forest reserve, Ogun state, Nigeria.

-Aim: The aim of this study is to develop a local volume table for Pinus caribbaea in area J4, Omo Forest reserve, Ogun state, Nigeria.
+Aim: The aim of this study is to develop a local volume table for Pinus caribbaea in Area J4, Omo Forest Reserve, Ogun State, Nigeria.

-Study designs: Simple random sampling was used for this study.
+Study design: Simple random sampling was used for this study.
 Ten Temporary Sample Plots (TSP) of equal size 25m x 25m were randomly located in the selected plantation (P. caribbaea: established in 1997).
-All trees with diameter at breast height (dbh) ≥ 10cm in each TSP were enumerated.
+All the trees with diameter at breast height (dbh) ≥ 10cm in each TSP were enumerated.

-Place and duration of Study: The study was carried out in the Pinus caribbaea plantation in area J4, Omo forest reserve, Ogun state from November 9th to 20th, 2023.
+Place and duration of Study: The study was carried out in the Pinus caribbaea plantation in Area J4, Omo forest reserve, Ogun State from November 9th to 20th, 2023.

-Methodology: The tree total height, merchantable height, Diameters at the top, middle, base, and dbh were measured and used to estimate stand volume.
-Volume table was developed using five selected models and the best model was selected using least Akaike Information Criterion (AIC), Bayesian Information Criterion (BIC) and Root Mean Square Error (RMSE).
-Data was analyzed using descriptive statistics and regression at α0.05 with R statistical software.
+Methodology: The total tree height, merchantable height, diameters at the top, middle, base, and dbh were measured and used to estimate stand volume.
+A volume table was developed using five selected models, and the best model was selected using least Akaike Information Criterion (AIC), Bayesian Information Criterion (BIC) and Root Mean Square Error (RMSE).
+Data were analyzed using descriptive statistics and regression at α0.05 with R statistical software.

-Results: The results obtained in P. caribbaea plantation revealed that the dbh and height were 27.93±6.95 cm and 28.72±3.47 m, respectively while individual tree volume was 0.83±0.57m3.
+Results: The results obtained in P. caribbaea plantation revealed that the dbh and height were 27.93±6.95 cm and 28.72±3.47 m, respectively, while individual tree volume was 0.83±0.57m3.
 The combined variable model (Vi=-9.857e-02+3.851e-05Di2Hi+εi) was selected as the best model to develop local volume table for P. caribbaea (AIC = -54.73, BIC = -45.49 and RMSE = 0.20).

-Conclusion: The volume table developed will be useful in giving an estimate of the quantity of wood or timber available in the Pinus Caribaea plantation at a given time.
-The volume model and local volume table developed are to be applied on the Pinus caribaea plantation in the study area only.
+Conclusion: The developed volume table for estimating the quantity of wood or timber available in the Pinus Caribaea plantation at a given time.
+The volume model and local volume table developed are to be applied only to the Pinus caribaea plantation in the study area.

-Keywords: Volume table, Volume models, None-destructive sampling, Pinus caribbaea Plantation
+Keywords: Volume table, Volume models, Non-destructive sampling, Pinus caribbaea , Omo Forest Reserve, Forest volume estimation.

 1. INTRODUCTION

-Forest inventory serves as a very important tool in forest management; it provides the data for planning, monitoring, evaluation, research, growth and yield and timber sale.
-The current level of the growing stock can be obtained through forest inventories and the future growth can be accessed from a current inventory by using growth and yield models [1].
-Volume estimation is a very vital part of every forest or plantation because it gives the quantity of timber or wood available at a given period and also predicts future or expected growth of the forest.
-Wood volume estimation has been a central research topic in forest science because accurate estimates of wood volume are essential in sustainable forest management and for trade in forest resources [2].
-For inventory and management purposes, the forest manager or researcher must be able to determine the volume quickly for standing trees and even after the trees are being harvested.
-Volume table is a tabular statement showing the volume with respect to diameter of specific area.
-Globally, volume table keeps a significant role for volume calculation of standing trees [3; 4].
+Forest inventory is a crucial tool in forest management, providing essential data for planning, monitoring, evaluation, research, growth and yield predictions, and timber sales.
+The current level of the growing stock can be assessed through forest inventories and the future growth can be projected using growth and yield models [1].
+Volume estimation plays a vital role in forestry as it quantifies the available timber or wood at a given time and predicts future growth. .
+Accurate wood volume estimates are central to forest management and the trade of forest resources.
+[2].
+For inventory and management purposes, the forest managers or researchers must be able to determine the volume of standing trees quickly and efficiently, even after the trees have been harvested.
+A volume table is a tabular statement that shows the volume in relation to diameter of trees in a specific area.
+Globally, volume tables play a significant role in calculating the volume of standing trees.
+[3; 4].